 SUBSCRIBE to our opportunities mailing list.

 The WiCS Industry Mentorship Program pairs current Stanford undergrad and grad students with industry role models.
 Mentors and mentees should plan to be in touch approximately once a month with additional visits decided mutually by each pair.
 Mentors will provide advice on various topics (e.g. how to successfully pursue a Computer Science degree, how to join research groups, how to prepare for a technical career, how to obtain a job) and serve as someone to chat with about the field.
 WiCS will also hold mixers to provide networking opportunites between all mentors and mentees.
 Applications for the 2014-15 academic year are now closed, but applications for the 2015-16 academic year will be available next fall.

 WiCS holds events throughout the year for interested students.
 Our events range from hackathons, networking workshops, and speaker series to casual dinners and dessert nights.
 We often collaborate with industry professionals to develop and host our events.

 To stay up to date with WiCS events, you can join our announce mailing list.

-You can also join our recruiting mailing list to receive professional opportunities.
+You can also join our opportunities mailing list to receive information about job postings, scholarships, events, and other women in CS-related opportunities.

 Like our Facebook page to stay up to date with the latest information.